-Of course, I’m not so naive to say it could never happen, but coexisting is highly possible.
-But when married women have other male friends in the same house, it could become a problem.
+Of course, I’m not so naive to say it could never happen.
+Coexisting is highly possible except when married women have other male friends in the same house, and one person starts catching feelings, it could become a problem.

-Mostly, they say, men have hidden motives and not women.
-He’s just fronting, they say and just waiting for the right moment to make his move.
-You see, women are sometimes “Ray Charles” (blind) to the fact a man is interested in her especially if she’s just not feeling him.
-But you never know what dude got going on in his mind.
+Mostly, men say some men have hidden motives, but women, not so much as men.
+If the man doesn’t say anything, don’t let him fool you.
+He could be fronting, waiting for the right moment to make his move.
+You see, women are sometimes “Ray Charles” (blind) to the fact a man is interested in her, especially if she’s just not feeling him, but you never know what a man has going on in the back of his mind.

-I realize this is a bit old school and it probably doesn’t fit in with modern-day dating schemes, but I can see where a married man and married woman friendship could be questionable.
-Nevertheless, trust should be at the helm of any relationship.
-The other quality you want to make sure of is transparency in your relationship or marriage.
-In addition, to keep your spouse happy, it may require you to compromise, but it will be worth it in the end.
+I can see where a married man and married woman friendship could be questionable.
+Nevertheless, trust should be at the helm of any relationship right along with transparency.
+Also, to keep your spouse happy, it may require you to compromise, but it will be worth it in the end.